"How much more love and affection can I give him? .... Because once you pee on your brother, you've gone too far, and we have to fix this now."

 just create more sibling rivalry, because it convinces him that he really has lost you.
 Sticker Charts are unlikely to be effective, because they don't get to the root of the behavior.

-in the bud by focusing on prevention.
-Refill your child’s love tank and give her an emotional tune-up on a daily basis, and you won’t end up in the
+bud by focusing on prevention.
+Refill your child’s love tank and give her an emotional tune-up on a daily basis, and you won’t end up in the breakdown

-breakdown lane nearly as often.
+lane nearly as often.
 Takes a lot of time and energy?
 Yes.
 But it works.
-When you connect with your child in the way she needs, most of the
+When you connect with your child in the way she needs, most of the time her

 But what if it doesn't?